robertklee/KITTI-RoadSeg/README.md

 Download ResNet V2 50 and VGG 16 from [Tensorflow's GitHub link](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models) -->

 # Results
-The results of the model are available at: https://www.dropbox.com/s/hoxbbl20gql7f53/ECE%20470%20Final%20Report.pdf?dl=0
+The updated model results are not shown in the report, based on the previous model.
+The results of the previous model are available at: https://www.dropbox.com/s/hoxbbl20gql7f53/ECE%20470%20Final%20Report.pdf?dl=0
 TODO: embed images into README

 # Discussion